Going to the Dentist during Coronavirus

 What precautions are taken to prevent the spread of viruses or any diseases like Covid-19?

 Dr. Mehta began her career working in an infectious disease clinic; she is very experienced and knowledgeable in maintaining sterile environments and preventing the spread of disease.

 Non-disposable items like the dental tools are cleaned and sterilized between patients.
 Disposable dental tools and needles are never reused.
-All staff that are involved in patient care use appropriate protective equipment such as gloves, masks, gowns and eye wear when needed.
+All staff that is involved in patient care use appropriate protective equipment such as gloves, masks, gowns, and eyewear when needed.
 After each patient, disposable gloves and masks are thrown away.
 Before seeing the next patient, everyone on the treatment team washes their hands, uses hand sanitizer, and puts on a new pair of gloves.

 What about safeguards to assist in flattening the curve related to COVID 19?

 In addition to the routine practices above, the design of our office includes barriers between all treatment rooms and sterilization areas.
 We are also implementing the following safeguards to assist in flattening the curve related to COVID 19: